YashPatki02/HousingPal-CodePath/README.md

 CodePath WEB103 Final Project

-Designed and developed by: Yash Patki, Chibueze Anyanwu
+Designed and developed by: Yash Patki

 🔗 Link to deployed app: